kupababra/kupababra/README.md

 ---

 ## <img src="https://twemoji.maxcdn.com/v/latest/72x72/1f3c6.png" width="28"/> Message of the Year ![badge](https://img.shields.io/badge/Message_of_the_Year-🏆-brightgreen)

-What does "szpont" mean in Polish?
-I think it means to "combine" or something similar.
-Why do we need a kombitool d00d?
 We're connivers and think differently than everyone else - wrote by idefix.

 ---